saminnes/ARM_Learning/ADFS/README.md

 <ul><li>storage account;</li><li>vnet, public ip, load balancer;</li><li>domain controller vm;</li><li>a number of ADFS hosts (number defined by 'numberOfADFSInstances' parameter)</li><li>a number of WAP hosts (number defined by 'numberOfWAPInstances' parameter)</li></ul>

-The template will deploy DC, join all vms to the domain and configure RDS roles in the deployment.
+The template will deploy DC, join all vms to the domain and configure ADFS and WAP roles in the deployment.

 Click the button below to deploy